 Any fuel Borrowers buy for your car will be charged to you on your monthly invoice.
+You're reimbursed for the fuel Borrowers use through the distance income.
 You may be charged more for fuel than the distance income you receive, because Borrowers may purchase more fuel than they use.
 The extra fuel is now in the tank for you to use, or for another Borrower to use and pay for.

 A Borrower picked up Jan's car with a quarter of a tank.
 They filled up, then used half a tank of fuel during their trip.
 At the end of the trip, Jan is left with half a tank.